I’m torn over whether I should sign my 6-year-old up for dance.

 Toddler (12-36 months): Daycare

 More surprising than the costs of big-city daycare is the fact that it’s still expensive in less urban areas.
-“Daycare costs are ridiculous,” says Bridget in Laramie, WY.
+“Daycare costs are ridiculous,” says Bridget, in Laramie, Wyoming.
 Most of what she spends on her 2-year-old son goes to daycare ($8,400 per year), with extracurricular activities such as Spanish and swimming lessons coming in second.

 “The amount of money we spend on daycare in one year is almost enough to cover two years of tuition at the state university,” she says.